Silviatulli/Silviatulli/README.md

 - 👋 Hi, I’m @Silviatulli
 - 👀 I’m interested in topics at the intersection between machine learning and explainable AI
-- 🌱 I’m currently reviewing several subjects from science and engineering to assist laboratories and courses at Sorbonne University
+- 🌱 I’m currently assisting laboratories and courses at Sorbonne University
 - 💞️ I’m looking to collaborate on designing new algorithms and experiments to expand our understanding of intelligent systems
 - 📫 How to reach me tulli@isir.upmc.fr